truekas/PencilSharpener/README.md

 If you are an administrator, we recommend that you set the `DeviceMinimumVersion` in Google Admin to ensure that all new Chromebooks have been patched.
 We also recommend that you monitor the policy sync dates for all users on Cr50 Chromebooks to monitor exploitation.

 ## Introduction
-This writeup demonstrates how Google's tsunami unenrollment patch, released on v114, can be bypassed on newer motherboards with the Ti50 flash chip.
-The exploit uses a modified version of the original pencil method to bypass FWMP and VPD flags to prevent the system from bricking.
+This writeup demonstrates how Google's tsunami enrollment patch, released on v114, can be bypassed on newer mainboards with the Ti50 chip on Kv4.
+The exploit uses a modified version of the original pencil exploit to bypass FWMP and VPD and prevent the system from bricking.

+Google can patch this exploit if they decide to change RMA shim keys on Kv5, which is supposed to be released in a few months.

 ## The Exploit